syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endtabs %}

 #### Displaying alert while dragging appointment over the blocked time slots
 Using `draggingPoint` and `draggingTime` properties in the `AppointmentDragEventArgs` of Schedule `AppointmentDragOver` event you can get the current position and time of dragging appointment.
-In the below, we have indicated the message while dragging over the Schedule `NonAccessibleBlock`.
+In the below, Indicating the message while dragging over the Schedule `NonAccessibleBlock`.

 {% tabs %}
 {% highlight c# %}